 They had not pledged themselves to weapons, and being kids

-Could never remember Blacksburg, Columbine, Binghamton.
+Could not remember Blacksburg, Columbine, Binghamton.

 The earnest boys and girls of first grade

 Weren’t linking patriotism to firepower and stripper clips,

 Nor Christmas to domestic terror, cowardice, Congress –

 Hadn’t learned the rhetoric of re-election and leadership,

 Nor yet had alphabet enough to fathom madness.